Healthy and balanced self-esteem is the awareness and appreciation of your good points combined with genuine humility.

-Grasshoppers are noisy, hoppy bugs, which, though reasonably cute for an insect, are tiny.
-But a person who sees them self as being as small and insignificant as a grasshopper is not being humble.
-Authentic humility requires seeing your self as a human being—not a bug; a real-life, imperfect person with all a person’s attendant human failings and flaws.
-A human being who is humbly and totally dependent on God for each breath they take.
+Grasshoppers are noisy, hoppy bugs, which, though reasonably inoffensive for an insect, are tiny.
+But a person who sees himself as being as small and insignificant as a grasshopper is not actually being humble.
+Authentic humility requires seeing your self as a human being—not a bug.
+Genuine humility is understanding that you are a real-life, imperfect person with all a person’s attendant human failings and flaws.
+A human being who is humbly and totally dependent on God for each breath you take.

-In order to have healthy self-esteem you also need to understand that you are a human being with a soul, who was created in the image of God.
+In order to have healthy self-esteem you also need to understand that you are a human being with a neshama, a soul, who was created in the image of God.
 Hashem has given you an essential life mission, a mission no one else but you is capable of completing.
-And, at the same time, healthy self-esteem needs the recogniztion that Hashem is the one who makes the mission possible.
+And, at the same time, if you have humility and holy, healthy self-esteem, you’ll realize that Hashem is the one who makes the mission possible.

 A grasshopper is not capable of this kind self-reflection.